rydmike/theme_demo/README.md

 flutter:   New value : ThemeData#667cc
 ```

-As a result we a totally new new theme that came from whatever settings had been previously stored in local Shared Preferences storage, could have been app defaults to if it had never been used before on this device.
+As a result we got a totally new new theme that came from whatever settings had been previously stored in the local Shared Preferences storage, could have been app defaults to if it had never been used before on this device.

 <img src="https://github.com/rydmike/theme_demo/blob/master/resources/observer06.png?raw=true" alt="Observer step 6" width="350"/>

 This is honestly pretty cool and handy stuff, and kind of hyper reactive in an very nice "everything is connected" way.
-To really see and understand all the above, try building the app yourself and running it in debug mode.

-First play around and make sure you have modified enough settings values in both Hive and Shared Preferences implementations.
+To really see and understand all the above, try building the app yourself and running it in debug mode.First play around and make sure you have modified enough settings values in both Hive and Shared Preferences implementations.
 Then do a **hot restart** of the app and follow the steps above, observe the app UI and the debug logs as you do.
 It gives very good insights into what is going on in the app.
-Feel free to play around with it more see how other UI control widgets behave.
-You will realize that FlexColorScheme and Riverpod plays well together, and with common settings persistence options too.
+Feel free to play around with it more to see how other UI control widgets behave.

+You will notice that FlexColorScheme and Riverpod plays well together here, and with common settings persistence options as well.

 ## More About FlexColorScheme

-To learn more about what **FlexColorScheme** does with all the properties above, and understanding what is involved in all its theming magic, I recommend reading the [FlexColorScheme docs](https://docs.flexcolorscheme.com/) from start to finnish, and also to when needed check out its very complete [API documentation](https://pub.dev/documentation/flex_color_scheme/latest/flex_color_scheme/flex_color_scheme-library.html).
+To learn more about what **FlexColorScheme** does with all the properties we used above, and understanding what is involved in all its theming magic, I recommend reading the [FlexColorScheme docs](https://docs.flexcolorscheme.com/) from start to finnish, and also to when needed check out its very complete [API documentation](https://pub.dev/documentation/flex_color_scheme/latest/flex_color_scheme/flex_color_scheme-library.html).
 Doing so, you will not only learn about FlexcolorScheme, but also get a deeper understand of theming Flutter apps in general, and get a handle on seed generated Material 3 ColorSchemes as well.

 ## Questions?

-If there is anything in this additional stand-alone **FlexColorScheme** and **Riverpod** tutorial **ThemeDemo** app, that you would like further explanations and insights on, or maybe to discuss the ThemeDemo app in general.
-Then your are welcome to ask your questions or add comments in the repo [Discussions](https://github.com/rydmike/theme_demo/discussions).
-I might extend this readme to clarify your questions, or answer them directly in the discussions.
+If there is anything in this additional stand-alone **FlexColorScheme** with **Riverpod** tutorial **ThemeDemo** app, that you would like further explanations and insights on, or maybe just to discuss the ThemeDemo app in general.
+Then your are welcome to ask your questions and add comments in the repo [Discussions](https://github.com/rydmike/theme_demo/discussions).
+I might extend this readme to clarify any frequent questions, or answer your questions directly in the discussions.

 | Theme Showcase 1/2                                                                                   | Theme Showcase 2/2                                                                                   |
 | ---------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------- |